 Thin straps, zippers, or decorative seams can fail under stress.
 Coaches often reinforce these areas with stitching or clear thread to prevent mid-routine tears or shifting.

 Visible underwear is a frequent cause of deductions.
-Many gymnasts wear flesh-colored, seamless briefs—or go without—to avoid visible lines.
-Specialized athletic undergarments are also a popular choice.
+Many gymnasts wear flesh-colored, seamless briefs, or specialized athletic undergarments to avoid visible lines.

 6. Avoid Unapproved Designs